 The Combined feedbackis particularly useful for questions with Multiple Correct Answers.
-Here, the teacher can set general feedback for correct response (e.g. Yours answer is correct), incorrect response (e.g. Yours answer is wrong) and partially incorrect response (e.g. Your answer is partially correct).
+Here, the teacher can set general feedback for correct response (e.g. Your answer is correct), incorrect response (e.g. Your answer is wrong) and partially incorrect response (e.g. Your answer is partially correct).
 The Combined feedbackoption can be ignored.

 Multiple tries: Optionally, the teacher can set a penalty for each incorrect attempt at the question, with hints to be displayed after each attempt.Hints are optional and can be applied to help the student figure out problems on their subsequent attempts.